mrheltic/Serial-Mode-Logger/README.md

 ### Data Acquisition

-The script then enters another loop where it waits for the microcontroller to send the current mode and data rate.
+The script get into another loop where it waits for the microcontroller to send the current mode and data rate.
 It prints these values and starts the data acquisition process:

 ```python
 while True: